I may earn commission for purchases made through links in this post, however all opinions are my own—YKTV.

 I saw a TikTok video where a girl cut the cardboard inserts that came with her Air Forces as a DIY crease protector.
 While this is a cost-effective method, I’d recommend buying Force Fields ($10).
-For one, I imagine them to be way more comfortable and durable than cardboard (they’re made of a flexible foam).
-Also, I prefer to hold onto the cardboard inserts for when I’m storing my AF1’s between wears.
+I imagine them to be way more comfortable and durable than cardboard (they’re made of flexible foam).
+I also use my Force Fields in my Air Jordan 1’s.
+No crinkly toe box formed against me shall prosper.

 5. Quick clean your white Air force 1’s between wears.

 Don’t wait until your White Air Force 1s are trashed to clean them.
 Whether you use a sneaker wipe or a regular cleaning wipe, wiping between wears helps preserve them.